adunstan3/287-final-project/README.md

     - The average class is 71.98% full
     - 57.87% of the classes had under 20 students in them
     - 35.18% of the classes had a max size of under 20 students
     - UVM's stated student:teacher ratio is 18:1, and their stated number of classes under 20 people is 40.7%
 - The registrar splits the courses up by categories with 157 categories in total over the past 5 years
     - The category with the most offered classes was European Studies with 108 classes
     - European Studies was followed by Music, Environmental Studies, Business Admin, and English
     - Mathematics and Computer Science had 57 classes, Stats had 32, and Complex Systems had 10

 ### Week 5 update:
+This week I cleaned and merged the ten semesters of class data into one master class list.
+This process was straightforward but a bit of work.
+I removed class rows with no enrolled students, which cut out a surprisingly high number of entries.
+Courses worth 0 credits are supplementary to other classes and were removed.
+I then removed entries that were alternate time offerings of the same course.
+My scraping wasn't perfect, so I had to clean several rows that contained formatting symbols instead of class data.
+I then removed nontraditional classes, with words like Independent, Assistantship, Research, or Doctoral in the title.
+I merged all ten semester's course offerings into one master class list, keeping the most recent classes when there were duplicates.
+The clean class data allowed me to collect better statistics about class size and class categories.
+The master class list is now ready for feature engineering to find pre and co-requisites.

 ### Week 4 update:
 Major computer problems, was not able to get any work done this week.